 Poor daily dental care and oral hygiene may result in tooth or gum infections and is a great risk if the patient suffers from chronic health conditions like diabetes.
 It may lead to ulcers and swelling in the mouth.
 What do you do before calling your family dentist or probably visit a dental clinic near you?
 Well, we advise that you rinse the mouth with warm salt water.
 You can also place ice cubes wrapped in a clean napkin outside the mouth over the affected area.

 Feeling an electric current like feeling, while eating certain meals or beverages, whether hot or cold, may not be something to be taken with a grain of salt.
-You can visit a dentist in Altona to find out if it is something serious.
+You can organise to visit us to find out if it is something serious.
 To help with this sensitivity immediately, you can always use a desensitizing toothpaste.

-Generally, patients with dental emergencies experience pain or discomforting.
+Generally, patients with dental emergencies experience pain or discomfort.
 The degree of pain should determine how it would be handled.
-It may not be possible to see you, family dentist, immediately, so you can take some pain killers like Panadol or Nurofen or administer ice on the affected teeth area.
+It may not be possible to see your family dentist immediately, so you can take some pain killers like Panadol or Nurofen or administer ice on the affected teeth area.